simonwahll/wahllcontent/linux/distributions/distributions.md

 ## Arch Linux

-Not a light weight but not a heavy distribution either.
+Not a lightweight but not a heavy distribution either.
 Perfect for the person who wants to configure their own system and wants recent (possibly not as stable) packages.

 ## Debian

 Very stable.
 Default installation images install a lot of unnecessary packages.
-I would recommend to install the minimal version and then install the packages you want yourself.
+I would recommend installing the minimal version and then install the packages you want yourself.